5 tips to manage better meetings

 Here are 5 tips to help manage meetings:

-1. Pass out an agenda, with goals, objectives, and actions as well as sources for important information to be discussed in the meeting.
+1. Pass out an agenda, with goals, objectives, and actions as well as sources for important information to discuss in the meeting.
 Pass this out as early as you can, as late as 24 hours ahead of the meeting, if you can.
 Review the agenda at the start of the meeting.
 Tie the goals, objectives, and actions to an on-going strategy to remind people the linkage to executive or operational strategy as well as progress

 3. Use meetings to collaborate on risk resolution, not to update people on status or progress; when you count on people to deliver as promised you shift the meeting from accountability to creative collaboration to resolve risk: results.
 Make sure to assign responsibility and an estimate date to resolve new items.
-The Project Management Institute defines risk as anything that can positively or negatively impact the outcome; positive risk is called opportunity
+The Project Management Institute defines risk as anything that can positively or negatively impact the outcome; positive risk, called opportunity

 4. Read body language and understand what people are saying through their body language, 80% of communication is body language.
 Clear communication is the intention of holding meetings.
-Don’t ignore body language: Before a decision is made, facilitate group involvement, to include supporting lone dissension or providing time when a teammate is clearly uncomfortable
+Don’t ignore body language: Before a decision gets made, facilitate group involvement, to include supporting lone dissension or providing time when a teammate is clearly uncomfortable

 5. Build on the ongoing discussion, someone can only signal a change of subject by first asking, is it OK to change the subject…

-Getting things done and getting things accomplished are 2 very different goals.
-The effort invested to run better meetings is saved from later misunderstanding.
-Poorly run meetings might be the root why upwards of 90% of all projects fail.
 Is it better to get through a meeting and drive consensus if people don’t commit and don’t understand?
 Time is a resource as much as money, and unlike money you can never earn time.

 If you take time to guide meeting involvement, with the above suggestions, you will find meetings can become a source for great energy and collaboration, instead of dread and fear.